LogoLogo

 Batch Inference

 When you have multiple frames to process, use predict_batch().
 The predict_batch() method runs predictions on an iterable list of frames.
-These predictions are run in a pipeline, which maximizes throughput and is more efficient than calling predict() in a loop.
+The predictions run in a pipeline to maximize throughput, making it more efficient than calling predict() in a loop.

 predict_batch() returns a generator of results.
-You can loop over these results just as you would iterate through results from successive predict() calls.
+You can loop over these results just as you would iterate through successive predict() calls.

 Example: Iterating over predict_batch results